TOTAL NADA USA Tour Scene Report

 Hattiesburg

 Hattiesburg is down at the bottom of Mississippi, only two hours from New Orleans, so there is come cross-pollination between cities.
-BAD ANXIETY from Hattiesburg came down and play the New Orleans show, and some friends in New Orleans drove up to catch the Hattiesburg show the next day.
+BAD ANXIETY from Hattiesburg came down and played the New Orleans show, and some friends in New Orleans drove up to catch the Hattiesburg show the next day.

 BAD ANXIETY at a squat venue in New Orleans